Minerva Neurosciences Reports Fiscal 2017 Fourth Quarter and Year End Financial Results and Business Updates

 - Cash Position: Cash, cash equivalents and marketable securities as of

-December 31, 2016were approximately $83.0 million, compared to $32.2 millionas of December 31, 2015.
-During 2016, the Company received approximately $23.4 millionin proceeds from the exercise of warrants granted in connection with a private placement in March 2015, approximately $1 millionfrom a common stock purchase by a director of the Company, and net proceeds of approximately $53.7 millionfrom a public offering of common stock.
+December 31, 2017were approximately $133.2 million, compared to $83.0 millionas of December 31, 2016.
+During 2017, the Company received approximately $41.6 millionin net proceeds from a July 2017public offering of common stock, proceeds from the exercise of common stock warrants of $9.4 million, proceeds from the exercise of common stock options of $1.1 million, and $30 millionin an upfront payment in connection with the amendment to the Company’s Co-Development and License Agreement with Janssen for seltorexant.
 Minerva presently expects that its existing cash and cash equivalents will be sufficient to meet its anticipated capital requirements for at least the next 12 months from today.
-The assumptions upon which this estimate is based are under constant review and subject to change.
-The actual amount and timing of the Company's research and development expenditures may vary depending upon a number of factors, including but not limited to those related to the design, timing and duration of future clinical trials.
+The assumptions upon which this estimate is based are routinely evaluated and may be subject to change.

 Conference Call Information:

 The live webcast can be accessed under “Events and Presentations” in the Investors and Media section of Minerva’s website at ir.minervaneurosciences.com.
 The archived webcast will be available on the website beginning approximately two hours after the event for 90 days.